 Now, let us examine the Canon EOS 250D from every possible angle and see what its body is really all about.
 Starting with the front, you’ll find things like the shutter button, a pair of microphones (it’s good to see that camera manufacturers are starting to place the microphones in front of the camera rather than on top of it), the flash/AF-assist beam emitter, the lens release button and of course, the obligatory lens mount.
 The left of the 250D features the remote control connector and the external microphone jack, while its right side micro-USB and the mini-HDMI ports (all of the included connectors are neatly protected by sturdy flaps when they aren’t being used).
 The UHS-I compatible SD card slot and the battery slot reserved for the lithium-ion LP-E17 battery pack (the same one that powers the likes of the Canon 800D, 760D and the 750D, so some of you upgrading from those cameras will probably have a few of the spare ones lying around) share the same compartment located on the bottom of the camera, which is located right next to the standard tripod socket.
 The top of the body is where you’ll find the speaker grill, an integrated pop-up flash, the main mode dial, a single command dial, the ISO and the Disp buttons, as well as the power On/Off dial that can also be used to immediately switch to video recording mode.
 Lastly, let us take a look at the back of the Canon EOS 250D.
 It’s mostly dominated by the optical viewfinder and the fully articulating touch screen but it also includes things like the Info and Menu buttons, the dioptric adjustment knob, the Live View shooting/Movie shooting button), the AF point selection/Magnify and the AE lock/FE lock/Index/Reduce buttons, the Aperture/Exposure compensation button, the four-way navigation controller with the Quick Control/SET button inside of it (it can be used to quickly bring up an interface which holds all the most important settings that you’ll want to change or adjust while actively shooting with the camera) and also the Playback and the Single-image erase buttons.
-Well, we can say with utmost confidence that Canon has managed to include all the most important controls necessary for smoothly operating the camera despite having less space to work with than they would usually have with a more traditional DSLR.
+Well, we can say with utmost confidence that Canon has managed to include all the most important controls necessary for smoothly operating the camera despite having less space to work with than they would usually have with a more traditional DSLR like Canon 1D X.

 Still, a lot of the included controls wouldn’t matter if the connection between the hardware and the software wasn’t good enough for the user to easily operate the camera and it’s always good to know that Canon has always been very serious about making the best user interface they could make at any given point in history and this also holds true for the EOS 250D.
 It’s as usable and as intuitive as on any other Canon DSLR, working perfectly with both the physical controls and touch input, but also well optimized for both those people who have just begun to take a more serious interest in photography and also those that are more experienced.
 We like the fact that the interface itself consists out of more classic parts that will help you easily access all of your most important settings and also some additional ones, but also those that are more focused on looking attractive to beginner photographers and will give them graphic representations of all those items that they should focus on before taking a photograph.
 Besides the traditional Auto mode, the 250D also offers a great selection of different Scene modes that will allow anyone just starting with photography to get more familiar with different shooting situations, subjects and lighting conditions.
 So, for example, you’ll be able to switch to Portrait mode to get pictures with thinner depth of field and more emphasis on the person in front of your camera, Landscape mode for the opposite and a wider depth of field, Sports to help you take better photos of moving subjects, Close-up for smaller subjects and so on.
 These are certainly a great addition when you’re finally ready to move away from the fully automatic mode, but you still aren’t prepared to tackle the full manual mode just yet.
 The 250D also brings a couple of useful features that will optimize the look of your photos, like the Auto Lighting Optimizer that will adjust the brightness and contrast accordingly to bring out a little more detail on those occasions where photos would turn out too dark or to bland and the Highlight tone priority option that will help with the possibility of getting images that are too bright and clipping away all the details found in the highlights.
 While you shouldn’t expect to get the same customization options like those found on a true mirrorless camera or a more expensive DSLR, you will still get the necessary features to do things like changing the increments in which the exposure will be adjusted, choose the ISO expansion range, change the functions of the SET and Disp buttons, make the Quick Control screen appear immediately after you power on the camera, register different items under My Menu section (perfect for gaining faster access to those features that you’ll only be using on some occasions) and so on.